zpainter/iassist/content/about/iassist-elections.md

 +++
 Every two years IASSIST conducts an election of officers in each active geographic region.
 Terms are for two or four years depending on the position.

 **2021 is an election year for IASSIST.** To stand or vote in the election, you must be a member in good standing (dues paid for the membership year 2020-2021).
+Nominations period has ended and the Election will open on April 13, 2021.

 Questions about the Election or nominations?
 Please contact Elections Committee Chair Tuomas J. Alaterä, tuomas.alatera (at) tuni.fi.